AFL stars turn on fallen Cousins

 "When I heard it today I felt upset.
 To see the situation that Ben's found himself in again, it's just horrible.
 Addiction is horrible.
 I really can't believe it."

-Collingwood great Tony Shaw, meanwhile, on Wednesday led the outcry against the swelling sympathy for Cousins, declaring the former West Coast captain needs to be jailed to send a message to the community.
+Also on Wednesday, Collingwood great Tony Shaw led the outcry against the swelling sympathy for Cousins, declaring the former West Coast captain needed to be jailed to send a message to the community.

 A tearful and dishevelled Cousins, who has no fixed address, appeared in Armadale Magistrates Court on Wednesday and applied for bail against his lawyer's advice.